NyaShinn1204/Yoimi/README.en-us.md

 - discord: nyanyakko005

 > [!WARNING]
-> Yoimi is an improved version of a code that copies and compresses about 95% of a package called [Yuu](https://github.com/noaione/yuu)
+> Yoimi is developed from the base part of a package called [Yuu](https://github.com/noaione/yuu).
+There are many similarities in the code
+> Yoimi also recommends that it be used for educational purposes only.